 The honest CISSP pass-rate answer starts with a correction: 700 out of 1000 is the official ISC2 passing grade, not a candidate pass rate.
-RoleMath does not have a sourceable official ISC2 candidate pass-rate percentage for CISSP.
+On the official ISC2 CISSP outline and certification pages RoleMath reviewed on 2026-07-05, no candidate pass-rate percentage was found; we have no sourceable official figure to publish.
 What ISC2 does publish is more useful for planning: the CISSP outline effective April 15, 2024; Computerized Adaptive Testing; a 3-hour exam; 100 to 150 items; multiple-choice and advanced item types; eight domain weights; a 700/1000 passing grade; and a five-year experience requirement for full certification.
-That means the public page should not repeat folklore like a mythical 20% pass rate.
-It should help readers decide whether CISSP fits their actual security experience, domain coverage, employer-language targets, and AI-aware workflow.
+That means the public page should not repeat an unsupported pass-rate rumor.
+It should help readers decide whether CISSP fits their actual security experience, domain coverage, sampled hiring-language targets, and AI-aware workflow.

 Key takeaways